 All you need to do is complete a self-referral by clicking on the self-referral button below.

 Once we have received your information, we will contact you to arrange a suitable time for a telephone appointment.
 This telephone appointment will last approximately 30 minutes.
 Please find a confidential space where you can speak freely during this call.

 Most people using our service will benefit from tried and tested psychological interventions like:

-At present because of COVID-19 we are offering these services remotely through the telephone or using digital solutions.
+At present we are offering these services remotely through the telephone or using digital solutions.